-We at the JCU Group believe that making good use of the individual abilities of employees is a major pillar of our management, and are working to develop human resources and create comfortable working environments.
+We at the JCU Group believe that making effective use of the individual abilities of employees is a major pillar of our management, and are working to develop human resources and create comfortable working environments.

 Comfortable Working Environment